vincenzooo/pyXsurf/README.md

 I am using my beginner skills with github to keep it self-consistent.

 First version of repository includes a lot of scripts that are not essential or well commented.
-Until documentation is minimal, I want to include only most consolidated functions.
+Documentation is minimal, until it gets more comprehensive, I want to include only most consolidated functions.

 **TODO:** remove unessential files.
 Learn how to add documentation from docstring.